-Keep in mind that I am referring to etymological short o and e as well as as the quirky vowels.
-However, as and short e have identical surface forms.
-Let us refer to these as quirky E (capital to show that we mean as and short e both).
+Keep in mind that I am referring to etymological short o and e as well as ae as the quirky vowels.
+However, ae and short e have identical surface forms.
+Let us refer to these as $\underline{quirky E}$ (capital to show that we mean ae and short e both).